Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: 1.13.2
 DISCONTINUED

+- [PaperBin](https://github.com/x4e/PaperBin) - PaperBin is a fork of paper, it patches dupes, bugs and more.
+It aims to continue 1.12.2 paper and provide support.
+You can even use it on top of custom paper forks because it uses JVMTI to modify Minecraft classes at runtime.
+Version: 1.12.2
+Currently Active

 ### Modded Server JARS

 - [Forge](http://files.minecraftforge.net/) - Forge is server software based on the MCP.
 Both the server and client need to be running the same mods.